-Also stolen that chilly Friday -- just 11 days before Christmas -- were six adults felled by the same gunman as they refused to abandon their sacred trust to safeguard the smallest among them.
+Also stolen that chilly Friday – just 11 days before Christmas – were six adults felled by the same gunman as they refused to abandon their sacred trust to safeguard the smallest among them.

 Seven years later, even those who have never set foot near Newtown, Connecticut, can conjure the scene painted by police of a first-grade classroom turned into a killing field.
 Can see the faces of anguished parents desperate for proof of life, then later, tiny caskets overloaded with stuffed animals never to be named.

-Since the December 14, 2012, massacre, a new school has been built for the students of a town known, now and for decades to come, as a cradle of grief -- but also of untold love and quiet resilience.
+Since the December 14, 2012, massacre, a new school has been built for the students of a town known, now and for decades to come, as a cradle of grief – but also of untold love and quiet resilience.
 In that spirit, some survivors have pressed to the highest court in the land for changes that might thwart another nightmare like theirs.
 Others have refused to succumb to a cruel lie that mocks their eternal sorrow.

 The 12 girls, eight boys and six women whose futures were taken that day will be remembered, always.
 Here is a glimpse of what we learned about them in the days after they were lost:

 Charlotte Bacon, 6

 Charlotte was sweet, outgoing and full of energy, her grandmother told CNN affiliate WCCO in Minnesota.